This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 There are many good reasons for purchasing high-quality binoculars.
 A pair of binoculars is an optical precession instrument that will be with you for many years.
 To really have fun with it, you have to buy the right type depending on what you are going to use it for.
 As a seafarer, you will hardly be able to cope with compact binoculars.

-There you can learn more about the type and quality of the optical glass, whether surfaces are fully multi-coated, the type of prisms – Porro or roof (are they phase correct), precision workmanship and harmonizing of the optical elements, good processing, and smooth operation of the mechanical components i.e. focusing, diopter adjustment, waterproof housing, nitrogen purged.
+Type and quality of the optical glass, whether surfaces are fully multi-coated, type of prisms – Porro or roof (are they phase correct), precision workmanship and harmonizing of the optical elements, good processing and smooth operation of the mechanical components i.e. focusing, diopter adjustment, waterproof housing, nitrogen purged.

 As you can see, there are quite a few things to consider.
 Perhaps this is also one of the reasons why many people that use binoculars professionally own a selection of binoculars.